 For a teen and even for a kid, it is Ok to have a smartphone.
 This little device helps to be in touch with friends and parents wherever you are.
 It gives you access to the Internet and helps a lot in school, everyday life, and having fun.
 Teenagers use their smartphones in almost all activities, including social interactions and studying.
 Cell phones are too useful nowadays.
 And that’s why over 84% of teens own one.
-But you have to distinguish a regular use from overuse.
+But you have to distinguish regular use from cell phone addiction.

 What is cell phone overuse?

 By the way, just taking the device away from your child is counterproductive.
-Next time, he will hide the cell phone hearing your steps, pretend sleeping, doing homework, reading a book.
+Next time, he will hide the cell phone hearing your steps, pretend sleeping, doing homework, or reading a book.
 And you won’t even know about it.

 Every single smartphone has a built-in parental control function.
 For example, Android devices have the Family Link app by default.
-To activate it go to Settings -> Digital Wellbeing and Parental Control -> Parental Control.
+To activate it, go to Settings -> Digital Wellbeing and Parental Control -> Parental Control.
 Then follow the instructions to set it up.